davidjguinane/django-blog/README.md

 #### Setup a Virtual Environement - virtualenv ####

 It's common practice to use a virtualenv (virtual environment) for Python/Django projects.
 A virtualenv is used to create a self-contained development environment.
-The benefits of this approach is that upgrading packages or dependencies for other projects will not affect the function of the Umanity project, as each project is seperated into its own virtual environment container.
+The benefits of this approach is that upgrading packages or dependencies for other projects will not affect the function of the project, as each project is seperated into its own virtual environment container.

 Think of `virtualenv` as a completely isolated container within your computer, where you can install any version of Python and/or libraries and it won't affect anything outside that container.